8-year-old accused of cutting another child’s throat - NewsBreak

-LAKE COUNTY, Fla.
-(WFLA) – An 8-year-old boy accused of attacking another child at a Lake County home Saturday has been arrested.
+LAKE COUNTY, Fla. ( WFLA ) – An 8-year-old boy accused of attacking another child at a Lake County home Saturday has been arrested.
+Close

 The report cited an affidavit stating that the boy allegedly then grabbed a knife and swung it a the victim, cutting the child’s throat when the victim approached him.